ltiemon-kr/GitHubDemo/README.md

 1. A confirmation is displayed, including information about where your files are stored.

-## Add an SSH key to your GitLab account
+## Add an SSH key to your GitHub account

-To use SSH with GitLab, copy your public key to your GitLab account.
+To use SSH with GitHub, copy your public key to your GitHub account.

 1. Copy the contents of your public key file.
 You can do this manually or use a script.
    For example, to copy an ED25519 key to the clipboard: